Dharhara, Bhagalpur: Sonaiya Pokhar

 Sonaiya Pokhar, also known as Thakurbari Lake, is the main lake or pond of the village situated near the National Highways.
 It is popular picnic and recreation spot.
-It is also managed by Thakurbari Trust as it was donated by descendants of Late Manorath Singh Bundela to the trust 200 years ago.
+It is also managed by Thakurbari Trust as it was donated by descendants of Late Manorath Singh to the trust 200 years ago.
 It is good place for bird watching and relaxation.
 Water remains in the pond all year.